 An example of a posed photograph is below, of Apache warriors, taken in 1880.
 From Left to Right are:

-On a trip to Tombstone AZ - be sure to stop in to the O.K.
+On a trip to Tombstone Arizona – be sure to stop in to the O.K.
 Corral.
-You'll see the actual gunfight site area, and learn the details of what happened that day.
-Read More>
+You’ll see the actual gunfight site area, and learn the details of what happened that day.
+At the O.K.
+Corral Gunfight.

 C.S.
 Fly had a vision for his photos.
 He traveled to events and places to capture unique moments.
 Mollie took care of the home-front business interests.
 She managed the Fremont Street studio and the lodgings.